 The Civil Engineering Specification for the water industry (CESWI) follows BS 8007 and water absorption should not exceed 3%.

 The maritime code BS 6349 specifies that water absorption should not exceed 3%, or 2% in critical conditions such as highly aggressive chloride or freeze–thaw exposure, when tested in accordance with BS 812-2.

 The drying shrinkage test in BS 812 Part 120 is limited to aggregates with water absorption <3.5%.

 CIRIA Report C559 says that air entrainment may not provide freeze-thaw resistance if the aggregates are not of suitable quality.
 However, high water absorption is only an indicator of possible aggregate susceptibility.
 For example lightweight aggregate concrete is often made with aggregates of higher absorption but has a long track record of being able to resist freeze-thaw conditions.
-Aggregates tested for water absorption to BS EN 1097-6 are considered in BS 12620 to be freeze-thaw resistant if less than 1% but the Standard provides no guidance on whether the aggregate is suitable for all exposure classifications or just one.
+Aggregates tested for water absorption to BS EN 1097-6 are considered in BS EN 12620 to be freeze-thaw resistant if less than 1% but the Standard provides no guidance on whether the aggregate is suitable for all exposure classifications or just one.
 For example, some Jurassic limestones and sandstones frequently have absorption values in excess of 4% whilst blastfurnace slags, Permian limestones, dolomites and Carboniferous sandstones frequently have absorption values in excess of 2% but these materials can still have adequate freeze-thaw resistance.

 Notes for guidance in Specification for Highway Works have a limit for paving, when using flint aggregates, of 3.5% for separate nominal aggregate sizes and 2% for combined coarse aggregates, as a precaution against freeze-thaw.